w3c/wai-curricula/content/designer/forms-design.md

 Students should be able to:

 * design the placement and appearance of error messages
-* define error messages in the page title or before the form that:
+* specify error messages in the page title or before the form that:
   * identify the fields in error
   * describe the cause of the error
   * provide suggestions to correct the error when possible